How to Create a Proxmox Offline Repository Mirror for Air-Gapped Environments

 ln -s /var/lib/proxmox-offline-mirror/mirrors/ /var/www/html/mirror

-The whole root directory containing all mirrored snapshots is now linked and can be used and accessed by remote clients by http/https.
+The whole root directory containing all mirrored snapshots is now linked and can be accessed by remote clients via HTTP or HTTPS.

-Within the last step we need to make sure that our PVE nodes use our newly created repository mirror.
-Depending on which repositories we mirror, we need to add or adjust the apt sources.
-For this example, we only change and adjust the Proxmox sources in /etc/apt/sources.list.d/proxmox.sources.
-There, we can simply change the URIs part.
+As the final step, we need to make sure that our Proxmox VE nodes use the newly created repository mirror.
+Depending on which repositories are mirrored, we need to adjust the apt sources accordingly.
+In this example, we modify only the Proxmox sources in /etc/apt/sources.list.d/proxmox.sources.

 Types: deb